bmaltais/kohya_ss/README.md

 - Prevent crash if tkinter is not installed
 - Fix [24.0.6] Train toml config seed type error #2370
+- A new docker container is now built with every new release, eliminating the need for manual building.
+A big thank you to @jim60105 for his hard work in this area.
+You can find more information about it in the Docker section of the README.

 ### 2024/04/22 (v24.0.6)